google-marketing-solutions/gps-sgtm-pantheon/sgtm/chaos/README.md

-If the server-side container is deployed to App Engine or Cloud Run, then Google Tag Manager will use the service account attached to the instance for connecting to Firestore.
+If the server-side container is deployed to App Engine or Cloud Run, then Google Tag Manager will use the service account attached to the instance for connecting to BigQuery.

 If the server-side container is deployed in a different Cloud provider to Google Cloud, please follow these [additional instructions](https://developers.google.com/tag-platform/tag-manager/server-side/manual-setup-guide#optional_include_google_cloud_credentials) to attach a Google Cloud service account to the deployment.

-This service account needs to have permission to access the Firestore data.
+This service account needs to have permission to access the BigQuery data.

 1. Open the [IAM Service Accounts page]( https://console.cloud.google.com/iam-admin/serviceaccounts) in the Google